TheJacksonLaboratory/Gopher/docs/running.rst

 ~~~~~~~~~~~~~~~~~

  Each viewpoint can be inspected in a separate window and fragments can be added or removed as desired.
-VPV fetches information about the genomic location of the viewpoint from tjhe UCSC Genome browser and displays this
+GOPHER fetches information about the genomic location of the viewpoint from tjhe UCSC Genome browser and displays this
     in a window.
 Selected fragments are highlighted with different colors.

  * Simple approach